THE JOURNEY SO FAR...

 The Manhattan series consists of five acrylic paintings, with each installment measuring 30" x 40" x 1.5."
 Each piece was produced in Arizona over the span of eighteen years.
 Inspired by real-world global events, the series depicts the anthropomorphic buildings of Manhattan under siege by a fictitious organization known as the TERROR Group.
 Each painting is composed in a Surrealist landscape style with intricate detailing and overt symbolism throughout.

-Manhattan: The Rising War followed in 2005, and is much darker and ominous in tone than its predecessor.
+Manhattan: The Rising War (painting) followed in 2005, and is much darker and ominous in tone than its predecessor.
 For this second chapter, Cosenza took note of several real-world events transpiring in the wake of 9/11, including the Iraq war and increased national security in the United States.
 Taking about a year to complete, the painting is considered a game-changer for Cosenza in terms of technique and approach, since it involved intricate detailing and a large amount of conceptual sketches to meet his vision.
 Following its release, the painting was exhibited at the West Valley Art Museum, where it won a VASA (Visual Arts Scholastic Award) in 2006.
 It was voted a "Top Creation" at the 2010 Arcapalooza Design and Arts Festival, and Sal Cosenza was voted "Top Artist" at the same event.
 It has since been exhibited at Scottsdale's Civic Center Library, Art One Gallery, and Arizona State University, and featured in The Arizona Republic and Informality 8: Industrious.
 [4]

-A third installment, Manhattan: The Wrath Of Terror, was released in 2008.
+A third installment, Manhattan: The Wrath of Terror, was released in 2008.
 Taking over a year to complete, the painting is the most post-apocalyptic installment in the series, as it depicts buildings being forced to flee their island in search of refuge from the TERROR Group.
 The sky is inspired by the hellish section of Michelangelo's Last Judgement fresco, while the use of "continuous narrative" allows for the painting to tell four stories at once.
 Upon completion, the painting was exhibited at Arizona State University, where it was voted a "Top Creation" at the 2010 Arcapalooza Design and Arts Festival, alongside its predecessor, Manhattan: The Rising War.
 It has since been featured in Informality 8: Industrious.
 [5]

 Manhattan: Emancipation followed in 2011.
 The fourth installment in the series portrays the tide turning back in the buildings' favor, as the TERROR Group is finally weakened against the city's regained morale.
 Painting sessions took place over the course of three years at Art One Gallery, Sal's studio in Scottsdale, Arizona, as well as at festivals in Glendale, Arizona to help kickstart the city's downtown arts movement.
 The painting's completion occurred just days after the killing of Osama bin Laden; an ironic coincidence given the theme of the piece.
 It was featured in a televised segment on 3TV's Good Morning Arizona in 2011.